Beware the savings tax trap: 6 million savers at risk of paying tax on their interest

 Assuming that you still want to hold cash, rather than put it into investments or a pension, the first option is a cash individual savings account (ISA).

-Interest is tax-free and you can now get 4% on a top easy-access ISA and 5% if you fix for one year.
+Interest is tax-free and you can now get more than 5% on a top easy-access ISA, and 5% if you fix for one year.
 If you’re opening a new cash ISA - perhaps because the interest rate on your current one is rubbish or you don’t have a cash ISA right now - look out for ones that allow you to “transfer in” your old ISA, as this won’t count towards your annual allowance.
-The current allowance is £20,000, meaning this is the maximum you can pay in across your ISAs (including a stocks and shares ISA) during the 2023-24 tax year.

 You could also look out for a flexible ISA, which lets you freely withdraw money and put it back within the same tax year, allowing you to take more control over your savings and cover any unforeseen expenses in life.

-2. Buy premium bonds
+2. Buy Premium Bonds

 If you’ve maxed out your £20,000 ISA limit and still have excess savings you need to shelter from the taxman, another option is National Savings & Investments’ Premium Bonds.
 These don’t pay interest, but hand out tax-free monthly prizes ranging from £25 to £1m.
 The prize fund rate is set to compete with prevailing interest rates.

-However, with the maximum holding of £50,000, someone with average luck could expect to win around £1,850 per year.
-For somebody who would otherwise pay 40% tax on all that income, this means you will have avoided a £740 tax bill.
+However, with the maximum holding of £50,000, someone with average luck could expect to win around £2,200 per year.
+For somebody who would otherwise pay 40% tax on all that income, this means you will have avoided a £880 tax bill.

 3. Overpay your mortgage